sarahlane8/sarahlane8/README.md

 ### Hi!
 I'm Sarah (she/her)!

-Denver, CO–based Software Developer bridging product, code, and customer experience.
+Software Engineer connecting product vision, clean code, and real customer impact.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/sarah-lane-6bb319119/)!